nihaaaar22/OS-Assistant/README.md

 Agents are the future and we are building it in the open.
 This is your Co-Pilot.
 We want it to be your companion in getting things done.

-With the right amount of system context, tools and execution environment language models can do wonders
+With the right amount of system context, tools and execution environment, language models can do wonders

 Stages used in each task:
 1. Planning